forestgrape/coronavirus/index.md

 * Dry Air especially below 50% relative humidity decreases the mucus flow as found by [Forbes](#forbes)

+* [Leopold et al.](#leopold-mahony-lian) observed smoking-associated shorter airway epithelial cilia which, according to their argumentation, yields a decreased mucus flow (described in the section "Implications of Reduction of Cilia Length on Mucociliary Clearance").

+* In his review on "Effects of Airborne Pollutants on Mucociliary Clearance"  Ronald K. Wolff summarizes "A variety of pollutants have been shown to impair mucociliary clearance following acute or subehronic exposures."

 * [Nakagawa et al.](#nakagawa) found that "Aging, Diabetes, and Hypertension Are Associated With Decreased Nasal Mucociliary Clearance".
 The mechanisms of mucus production in the nose are likely similar to those in the trachea and therefore similar correlations are expected [to be confirmed].

 * In the review from [Houtmeyers et al.](#houtmeyers) "Regulation of mucociliary clearance in health and disease" has references to findings which indicate a decreased mucus flow and ciliary activity with age.

 #### Factors Influecing Death Rates